unparalleled-js/docs-1/connectors/mssql/update.md

 ---

 # SQL Server - Update actions
+Read up more over here as to whether [upsert might be a better action choice](/connectors/mssql/best-practices.md#when-to-use-update-insert-and-upsert-actions).

 ## Update rows
 This action updates one or more rows with a single set of values.
 It uses a `WHERE` condition to select the row(s) to perform the update.